magicblock-labs/private-payments-demo/README.md

 For operators:
 1. Payment provider configures on-chain READ/WRITE permission settings for internal team, merchants (clients) and users.
 2. Payment provider creates on-chain roles on PER such as internal team group and merchant-specific groups.
-3. Payment provider enable READ permissions on delegated accounts for specific roles, while users retain READ/WRITE permission on their own delegated accounts.
+3. Payment provider enables READ permissions on delegated accounts for specific roles, while users retain READ/WRITE permission on their own delegated accounts.

 For users:
 1. Bob deposits 100 USDC into his deposit account on Solana
 2. Bob conceals his deposit account by delegating to PER
-4. Bob makes private transfer to Alice on PER
+4. Bob makes a private transfer to Alice on PER
 5. Alice can continue receiving and sending transfers privately on PER until she decides to undelegate and reveal her balance on Solana.